 - Campus Manager registration, including mobile devices.

 - Cycle: November for Faculty, December for Administrators, Committees Jan/Feb, Approval late April.
-Some lab & faculty purchases in April, bulk on July 1.
+Some lab & faculty purchases in April, rest after July 1.

 - Letter to all directors, chairs, and faculty in November.